M0nsieurT/pokedex3D/README.md

 software is significantly impaired without said property included.
 Any use of this copyrighted property is at your own legal risk.

+## Install
+1. import SQL file from your database (pokedex.full.sql if your MySQL client accept heavy files else import pokedex.part*.sql file by file
+2. change stats/index.php file to link your database

+## Example
 You can see the project on my website http://julientissier.fr/pokedex3D